CONTENTS

 well.
 They’re fantastic; utmost respect for them.

-For clarification then you
+For clarification then you said that you

-while you bridge that funding?
+that funding?

 Drew Wilby: